wujastyk/Saktumiva2/README.md

 The following edition files are presented using Saktumiva 2.0, written by [Dr Charles Li](https://orcid.org/0000-0001-8247-9374).
 [Documentation for Saktumiva 2.0](https://chchch.github.io/saktumiva/docs/).

+The following files are complex and will take a moment or two to load and display in your browser.

 ## Sūtrasthānam (also called Ślokasthānam)

 * [Sūtrasthānam  1-31](https://sushrutaproject1.github.io/Sushrutasamhita_Saktumiva2/01-su.su-1-31/provisional-edition_sutrasthana-1-31.xml)